b10815061/b10815061.github.io/_teachings/1_project.md

 </div>

 <div class="caption">
     This lab is conducted with my smartest collegue, Jason, during our time in Institute of Information Science, Academia Sinica.
-The target audience are engineers from MediaTek.
-One of the world's leading semiconductor solution company.
+The target audience are engineers from MediaTek, one of the world's leading semiconductor solution company.
 </div>

 <div class="row">